...

 Prosecutors have a legal duty to identify and disclose any exculpatory evidence that is favorable to the accused and material to the guilt or punishment of the defendant.
 Failure to fulfill this obligation can result in a Brady violation.

-The purpose of the Brady disclosure is to protect the defendant’s constitutional right to due process and a fair trial.
-By providing the defense with all relevant and favorable evidence, prosecutors help ensure that the defendant has the opportunity to present a complete defense and challenge the prosecution’s case.
+The purpose of Brady disclosure is to protect the defendant’s constitutional right to due process and a fair trial.
+Consequently, by providing the defense with all relevant and favorable evidence, prosecutors help ensure that the defendant has the opportunity to present a complete defense and challenge the prosecution’s case effectively.

 Prosecutors have ethical obligations to seek justice, not just convictions.
 This means that they must act with fairness, impartiality, and honesty throughout the legal process.
 Fulfilling the Brady disclosure obligation is an essential part of meeting these ethical standards.